collabnix/dockerlabs/advanced/live migration/README.md

 Now if you check the log file of container you can see the integer incrementing from the last point.

-Docker also support migrating task form one containers to another containers form which we have to checkpoint the currently running container and have to store the metadata of the running container into specific location of contaienr with the help of --checkpoint-dir option.
-Later stored metadata can be pointed form another contaienrs and restore the previously checkpointed task but unfortunately docker has removed this functionality and exported to the Moby project.
+Docker also has feature to migrate task form one containers to another containers form which we can checkpoint the currently running container.
+The checkpointed metadata of the container can be stored into specific location of contaienr with the help of --checkpoint-dir option.
+Later  the stored metadata can be pointed form another contaienr and restore the task but unfortunately docker has removed this functionality and exported to the Moby project for further experimentation.